Allomorph: Negative allomorphs

-In Sami languages
+In Sámi languages

-The Sami languages have a trochaic pattern of alternating stressed and unstressed syllables.
+The Sámi languages have a trochaic pattern of alternating stressed and unstressed syllables.
 The vowels and consonants that are allowed in an unstressed syllable differ from those that are allowed in a stressed syllable.
 Consequently, every suffix and inflectional ending has two forms, and the form that is used depends on the stress pattern of the word to which it is attached.
-For example, Northern Sami has the causative verb suffix -hit/-ahttit in which -hit is selected when it would be the third syllable (and the preceding verb has two syllables), and -ahttit is selected when it would be the third and the fourth syllables (and the preceding verb has three syllables):
+For example, Northern Sámi has the causative verb suffix -hit/-ahttit in which -hit is selected when it would be the third syllable (and the preceding verb has two syllables), and -ahttit is selected when it would be the third and the fourth syllables (and the preceding verb has three syllables):